-For the quarter ended Sep.
-30 (Q1), Cardiovascular Systems beat expectations on revenues and exceeded expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q2), Cardiovascular Systems beat expectations on revenues and exceeded expectations on earnings per share.

-Compared to the prior-year quarter, revenue grew significantly and GAAP loss per share expanded.
+Compared to the prior-year quarter, revenue increased significantly and GAAP loss per share grew.

-Cardiovascular Systems chalked up revenue of $23.3 million.
-The six analysts polled by S&P Capital IQ expected to see a top line of $21.6 million on the same basis.
-GAAP reported sales were 25% higher than the prior-year quarter's $18.7 million.
+Cardiovascular Systems booked revenue of $25.3 million.
+The six analysts polled by S&P Capital IQ expected to see sales of $23.7 million on the same basis.
+GAAP reported sales were 28% higher than the prior-year quarter's $19.7 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at -$0.28.
 The five earnings estimates compiled by S&P Capital IQ averaged -$0.30 per share.
 GAAP EPS were -$0.28 for Q2 against -$0.23 per share for the prior-year quarter.